Thinking about moving to North Vancouver?

 The gallery focuses on photography and media-based art, and admission is based on donations.
 This goes with the gallery’s philosophy that art should be accessible to all.

 Have we convinced you to move to North Vancouver yet?
-If you need help moving to North Vancouver don’t hesitate to contact us, Kleiner Services.
+If you are looking for professional North Vancouver movers, don’t hesitate to contact us, Kleiner Services.
 And if you enjoyed this article, please comment and share!